Olaf Beyersdorff, Deputy Director of Research and Innovation

 Computational Complexity Foundation (CCF)

-Homepage (also in German) (Jena): Simons Institute, ACM
+Homepage (also in German) (Jena): Simons Institute, ACM, dblp

 Templeton Foundation: Intuitionism

 Video: Proof complexity, 2015

 Most recent email: 11 August 2021